 So what about trust-based working hours in the future?

-The BMAS defines trust-based working hours as flexible working time models in which the start and end of contractually agreed working hours are not fixed, but are left to the employees.
+The BMAS defines trust-based working hours as flexible working time models in which the start and end of contractually agreed working hours are not fixed, but are left up to employees.
 This should continue to be possible, although the documentation obligation should remain in place.

 Does the time recording obligation apply to all employees without exception?